 - Give them resources to improve study habits and understand subjects better.

 One thing that you can do that is so important is to instill a good attitude about homework.
-When your child asks why kids should have homework, remind them of the following points:
+When your child asks, remind them of the following points:

 - Homework helps ensure they remember what they are taught.